Cantera/cantera/CONTRIBUTING.md

     onto the most recent `HEAD` commit of `master`.
   * Periodically run the test suite (`scons test`) to make sure that your changes are not causing any test failures.
+* Push the changes on your new feature branch to your forked copy of the `Cantera/cantera` repository on GitHub.

-* Submit a Pull Request on Github.
-Check the results of the continuous- integration tests run using Travis and AppVeyor and resolve any issues that arise.
+* Submit a Pull Request on Github, from your forked copy.
+Check the results of the continuous-integration tests run using Travis and AppVeyor and resolve any issues that arise.
 * Additional discussion of good Git & Github workflow is provided at http://matplotlib.org/devel/gitwash/development_workflow.html and https://docs.scipy.org/doc/numpy-1.15.0/dev/gitwash/development_workflow.html